vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 ##### Andrew Scott's Map
 - There's a map with 5 locations circled (Water St Shop, Berkeley Way House, Chestnut St Apartment, Cedar St Restaurant, Pacific Ave Station).
 They believe that these places are where Fireside meets up and stores their equipment.
 	- Only three of them are correct.
 Chains can lead them to one of them, if asked or even if he feels like he should.
-- Two from the Map are an innocent person's home and a building in construction.
-No clues can be found here.
-Andrew and crew don't know this to start.
 	- Letting them burn these places down will be heavy.
 ##### The New List
 - The New List contains the details and significance of 5 addresses.